royalbaswan/EDA_Mini_Project/README.md

 c)	Is there a correlation between the Overall rating and Value for these players?

 4. Generate tables containing the top 5 players by Overall rating for each unique position.
-a)	Are there any players appearing in more than one Table.
+a)	Are there any players appearing in more than one Table?
 Please point out such players.
 b)	What is the average wage one can expect to pay for the top 5 in every position?